 Lock Up - The stage when all the windows and exterior doors are on and you’re able to effectively secure the house.

 Plate Height - The stage at which the brickwork or wall cladding has been completed, meaning your home is ready for the roof frame to be constructed.

 Practical Completion - The stage when your home is completed except for any omissions or defects that do not prevent your it from being used.

 Pre Start - The stage when you work with the Pre Start Administrator to select all your finishes and appliances.

 Prime Cost - An amount of money included in the contract sum to cover the purchase by the builder or the owner of a specified item.

 Provisional Sum - An amount of money included in the contract sum to cover work or materials or both, the extent of which cannot be specifically detailed when entering the contract.

 Residential Design Codes (R-Codes) - A code relating to different councils that dictates what can be built in different locations.
-Elements affected by R-Codes include number of dwellings, building heights and setbacks.
+Elements affected by R-Codes include the number of dwellings, building heights and setbacks.

 Slab Down - The stage at which the concrete footings and slab have been completed, meaning your home is ready for the brickwork or wall framing frame to be constructed.

 Variation - After signing your contract, any change/s made are treated as variation/s to the contract.